Vincent9339/metaprivBIDS-Outer/docs/index.rst

 metaprivBIDS provides tool for data risk assesment, including methods:

 - K-anonymity [1]_
+   - Searching each record in the dataset to see if they are indistinguishable from at least k − 1 other records with respect to a set of quasi-identifiers.

 - ℓ-diversity [2]_
+   - Looking at the diversity of the sensitive attribute.
+A dataset satisfies l-diversity if each group of indistinguishable records has at least l diverse values for the sensitive attribute(s), preventing easy inference of sensitive information.

 - Sample Unique Detection Algorithm (SUDA) [3]_
+   - The SUDA (Sample Unique Detection Algorithm) identifies records in a dataset that are unique based on a combination of quasi-identifiers.
+It works by flagging records with rare attribute combinations, indicating a higher risk of re-identification.

 - Privacy Information Factor (PIF) [4]_
+   - The Privacy Information Factor (PIF) measures the risk of re-identification by analyzing how a record's quasi-identifiers deviate from the overall distribution in the dataset.
+A higher PIF suggests that the record's combination of attributes is rare, making it more likely to be uniquely identifiable within the population.

 ..
 [1] Sweeney, L. (2002). k-Anonymity: A Model for Protecting Privacy. *International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems*, 10(05), 557-570.
 ..
 [2] Machanavajjhala, A., Kifer, D., Gehrke, J., & Venkitasubramaniam, M. (2007). ℓ-Diversity: Privacy Beyond k-Anonymity. *ACM Transactions on Knowledge Discovery from Data (TKDD)*, 1(1), 3-es.